 Barbossa is completely unaffected.
 He opens his shirt to get a better look at the knife, pulls it out with little effort.
 There is BLOOD on the blade, but none anywhere else.

 I'm curious -- after killing me,

+what is it you were planning to do

+next?

-Elizabeth backs away, whirls and barrels out the door -
+Elizabeth backs away, whirls and barrels out the door --

 EXT.
 BLACK PEARL - MAIN DECK - NIGHT